 Equivalent to Neyman-Pearson if the signal and background pdfs are multivariate Gaussian with equal covariances; otherwise not optimal, but still often a simple, practical solution.
-Nonlinear test statistics The optimal decision boundary may not be a hyperplane, $\rightarrow$ nonlinear test statistic $t(\vec{x})$
+Nonlinear test statistics The optimal decision boundary may not be a hyperplane, \rightarrow nonlinear test statistic $t(\vec{x})$

 Multivariate statistical methods are a Big Industry:

 Neural Networks,

 Support Vector Machines,

-Kernel density methods,
+Kernel density estimation,

-Decision trees, ...
+Boosted decision trees, ...